 You can look for the following things in a successful transition:

-- Transition planning should happen as part of your child’s ongoing health care.
-For example, as the transition date gets closer, you’ll have consultations with both the paediatric and adult health care professionals.
+- Transition planning happens as part of your child’s ongoing health care.
+For example, as the transition date gets closer, you have consultations with both the paediatric and adult health professionals.